gedankrayze/splade-model-trainer/docs/code_structure.md

-# SPLADE Model Trainer Code Structure
+# Gedank Rayze SPLADE Model Trainer Code Structure

 This document provides an overview of the SPLADE Model Trainer code structure and organization.